jkjkil4/JAnim/README.md

 ## Using JAnim

-You can run
+You can run the following command to see examples.
 ```sh
 janim examples
 ```

-to see examples.
+The [Tutorial Page](https://janim.readthedocs.io/en/latest/tutorial/installation.html) of the [Documentation](https://janim.readthedocs.io/en/latest/index.html) provides a brief view to get you started.
+(You can change the language of the documentation at the bottom-left corner.)

 ## License